muratk5n/thirdwave/en/README.md

 sterile, 'clean', 'magical' unlike fuels which are mostly, like, ew).
-The sale was done on the basis of "we'll make that magical thing 'green' for you by taking your cool laptop's battery and put it on the car.
+The sale was done on the basis of "we'll make that magical thing 'green' for you by taking your cool laptop's battery and put it on the car".
 Despite appearances office dwelling limpdicks were too uninformed or too fucking dumb to realize such approach could not scale.